Italy heads to polls with centre-right ahead but stalemate likely

 Tajani's moderate profile is aimed at allaying fears in Europe about his populist allies, notably the League, whose leader Matteo Salvini has promised to deport the 600,000 boat migrants who have arrived in Italy over the past four years.

-Some pollsters say the League could overtake Berlsuconi's Forza Italia (Go Italy!) party on Sunday.
+Some pollsters say the League could overtake Berlusconi's Forza Italia (Go Italy!) party on Sunday.

 Populist parties have been on the rise across Europe since the 2008 financial crisis, but mainstream parties in Italy have found it especially hard to contain voter anger, with the economy still some six percent smaller than a decade ago and unemployment stuck at around 11 percent.